dmulyalin/ttp/docs/source/Match Variables/Functions.rst

      - transforms mac string into EUI format
    * - `count`_
      - function to count matches
+   * - `void`_
+     - returns False on results validation, allowing to skip them

 Condition functions can perform various checks with match results and returns either True or False depending on check results.